araczkowski/AsReporter/README.md

 Now paste to the console code from the script ``BrowserAppCode.js`` and press ``Enter``:
 ![picture15](images/15.png?raw=true "Apps Script 15")

-The report will be produced and downloaded in the browser - you will recive a prompt to save it:
+The report will be produced and downloaded in the browser - you will receive a prompt to save it:
 ![picture16](images/16.png?raw=true "Apps Script 16")

-Now you can open the report from your disk to see the resoult:
+Now you can open the report from your disk to see the result:
 ![picture17](images/17.png?raw=true "Apps Script 17")
 (as you can see my pdf viewer on Ubuntu can't handle the emoticons color... never mind)

 #### 3. Use ``ApexAppCode.js`` in Oracle APEX to POST report rendering and download from Oracle APEX

-If you wish to generate report from APEX then you can use sample ``ApexAppCode.js`` for this.
+If you wish to generate reports or documents from APEX then you can use sample ``ApexAppCode.js`` for this.
 Just copy this code and paste in the dynamic action after button do download report is clicked:

 > TODO - finish the description...